 - Marriages may be performed by an ordained minister of any religious denomination, a minister authorized by a church, a magistrate, or a federally or state recognized Indian Nation or tribe.
 There is no licensing or registration of someone to perform a marriage.
 Whether someone is ordained or authorized is a matter of their status with their religious organizations.
 We have no way of confirming whether someone meets any of these criteria.

 Online Marriage License Application

-Applicants who wish to complete their information online prior to coming into the office can do so on the https://davidsondeeds.com/search/marriage/marriageform.php#no-back-button.
-Once you submit your information online, both applicants will need to come into our office at 203 West Second Street in Lexington, North Carolina, to complete the application process.
+Applicants must complete their information online prior to coming into the office can do so on the https://davidsondeeds.com/search/marriage/marriageform.php#no-back-button.
+Then you must call to the office to schedule an appointment.
+Both applicants will need to come into our office at 203 West Second Street in Lexington, North Carolina, to complete the application process.

 Magistrate Contact Information